 In the welcoming party in a tavern, Jago (Vladisav Sulimsky) boasts,’foolish the man who dies for a woman’; and ominously, if I were the Moor, I would be on my guard against Jago.
 Jago, Sulimsky in long-sleeved vest, man of the people, tankard in hand, plies Cassio with beer.
 Jago’s scheme to instigate a fight between Roderigo and Cassio, so getting drunken Cassio demoted by a furious Otello.
 (It’s a revenge thing, Cassio was promoted over Jago.)
 Cassio (superb tenor Jinxu Xiahou) is the innocent fall-guy in Jago’s conspiracy.
 Cassio sings of his wife as the flower of the island: above praise.
 Yet later he’s made to appear to Otello as if he’s having an affair with Desdemona.

-04_Otello_121638_SULIMSKYSulimsky’s Jago is masterful, although it’s argued, Verdi and librettist Boito’s Jago is darker, more evil, more ‘opera-friendly’ (than Shakespeare’s).
+Sulimsky’s Jago is masterful, although it’s argued, Verdi and librettist Boito’s Jago is darker, more evil, more ‘opera-friendly’ (than Shakespeare’s).
 Sulimsky’s supple baritone- powerful, virile – excels in the Credo, to portray this negative, if evil, flamboyant personality.
 Credo in dio crude, he sings, he’s driven by his demons, believes in a cruel God, who created him in his image.
 He was born wretched.
 A villain because he’s a man.
 But he’ll turn evil to his advantage.
 Death’s a void, heaven a myth.

 Verdi developed on Shakespeare’s psychological study in jealousy, Otello increasingly susceptible to Jago’s insinuations.
 So when Cassio goes to see Desdemona (hoping she’ll intercede on his behalf), Jago inflames Otello’s jealousy, with Otello observing the two only from a distance.
 Was that Cassio with my wife?
 Did Cassio know Desdemona before you were married?- He often carried letters.- Do you think he’s honest? – Beware my lord of jealousy!
 Jago’s warning is sung with disturbing ambivalence.
 My breast is a gaping wound, sings Otello: ‘love and jealousy shall fade together.”An honest soul often fails to see deception’, is Jago’s advice to Otello, ironic also in applying to Desdemona.

 Adrian Noble’s production- compared to Mielitz’s previous, brutalist concept- is subliminal, richly sensuous in its colour palette (stage Dick Bird).
 We see Desdemona on a park bench, children – in cute sailors outfits – at her feet.
 The charming scene – brilliantly lit, bright daylight – contrasts to the rather sombre, oppressive mood.
 It isn’t kitsch, it rather shows Desdemona child-like innocence: (See no evil).
-11_Otello_121470_ANTONENKO_BEZSMERTNA_GRITSKOVA_OPERNSCHULESo she is constantly speaking for Cassio, blithely unaware she’s provoking her husband, confirming his suspicions.
+So she is constantly speaking for Cassio, blithely unaware she’s provoking her husband, confirming his suspicions.
 ‘He deserves your mercy.
 Intercede for him.’
 She sees Otello’s temples are throbbing: this handkerchief will cool you.
 She didn’t realise she’s caused him pain.

 On the other bench, Jago asks Emilia (Margareta Gritskova) for the handkerchief she’s borrowed from her mistress Desdemona.
 He grabs it.’
 I am your wife not your slave.’ – ‘You are Jago’s slave’, he pushes her.